CONSTITUTION OF CANADA CRICKET UMPIRES ASSOCIATION

-(i)Review the minutes of the previous Annual General Meeting. (ii)Correction and confirmation of the minutes of the previous Annual General Meeting. (iii)Review correspondences. (iv)Review the Secretary’s report. (v)Review reports from committees. (vi)Review the President’s Annual report. (vii)Review the Treasurer’s Annual report (viii)Conduct any other business. (ix)Election of officers.
+(i)Review the minutes of the previous Annual General Meeting. (ii)Correction and confirmation of the minutes of the previous Annual General Meeting. (iii)Review correspondences. (iv)Review the President’s Annual report. (v)Review the Secretary’s report. (vi)Review the Education Chairman’s report. (vii)Review the Treasurer’s report. (viii)Review of Vice President report (ix)Review the Assistant Secretary/Public Relations Officer report. (x)Conduct any other business. (xi)Election of officers.

 NOTICE OF MEETINGS:

 (i)The Secretary shall provide notices in writing to members at least fourteen (14) days prior to the scheduled date of the Annual General Meeting/by email. (ii)The Secretary shall provide notices in writing to the members at least fourteen (14) days prior to the schedule date of the Regular Membership meetings/by email.